Updated April 13, 2021

-There’s a lot of confusion about when dogs need their nails trimmed.
-On any given day, I will see at least one dog needing clipping that isn’t getting it, and another that I’m asked to clip but shouldn’t.
+There is a lot of confusion about when dogs need their nails trimmed.
+On any given day, I will see at least one dog needing clipping that is not getting it, and another I am asked to clip that should not be done.

-Here I’m going to help you know when your dog’s nails are too long, and most importantly, when they aren’t.
+Here I am going to help you know when dog nails are too long, and most importantly, when they are not.
 Because it matters.

 The Dangers Of Nail Trimming

 In a normal dog, the quick is typically within 1mm of the end of the nail.
 This is the part of the nail with nerves and blood vessels.